bcgov/parks-asset-img-class/README.md

 quarto install tinytex
 ```

-## Render the report

-From the repository root, run:
+To render the report, from the repository root, run:

 ```bash
 quarto render reports/Image_analysis_of_park_infrastructure_report.qmd